Shaunwu1984/fenrongWebsite8/content/project/group one.md

-* The aspects that will explored by this group:

 We emphasize the importance of social relations, and will study
     systematically how they play a role in social communication.
 We